Sergey-sirius/blog/content/blog/the-most-important-stations-for-capital-bikeshare.md

 </div>

-This sort of structure is known as a *[graph](https://en.wikipedia.org/wiki/Graph_%28discrete_mathematics%29)* The stations nodes (or vertices) and the links between them are edges.
+This sort of structure is known as a *[graph](https://en.wikipedia.org/wiki/Graph_%28discrete_mathematics%29)* The stations are nodes (or vertices) and the links between them are edges.
 Graphs are very common in mathematics and computer science; they are used to represent [social networks](https://en.wikipedia.org/wiki/Social_network), [Markov chains](https://en.wikipedia.org/wiki/Markov_chain), [links on the internet](https://en.wikipedia.org/wiki/Webgraph), [map routes](https://en.wikipedia.org/wiki/Shortest_path_problem), and more.
 The graphs that I've used to display relative bikeshare station pair utilization are called *weighted undirected* graphs.
-Undirected implies that the graph does not distinguish between trips from New Hampshire Ave & T St NW to Massachusettes Ave & Dupont Cir NW and the reverse trip.
+Undirected implies that the graph does not distinguish between trip directions, so that trips from, for example, New Hampshire Ave & T St NW to Massachusettes Ave & Dupont Cir NW and the reverse trip are the same.
-Weighted means that there is a number, called a weight, associated to each edge whose meaning depends on context.
+Weighted means that there is a number, called (unsurprisingly) a weight, associated to each edge whose meaning depends on context.
-In our case, edge weights indicate the number of trips from one station to another, on a map the weights could be distances between vertices.
+In our case edge weights indicate the number of trips from one station to another; on a map the weights could be distances between vertices.
-In a social network the edges may be unwighted with with each edge weight set to 1, indicating that two people are connected.
+In a social network the edges may be *un*weighted with with each edge weight set to 1, indicating that two people are connected.
-In a Markov chain, the edge weights represent transition probabilities.
+In a Markov chain the edge weights represent transition probabilities.
 The actual data provided by Capital Bikeshare does yield a *directed* graph, i.e. one where the direction matters, but I did not have a convenient way of displaying that data on top of a map.

+In this blog post I am going to attempt to determine the nodes (stations) of the graph that are most important, or most central, to Capital Bikeshare.

 ## Example
 Here is an example of a simple graph which represents a two state Markov chain that I took from wikipedia: